DavidCadmielVasiu/Group-9-final-project-/FinalProject/Dashboards/README.txt

-This folder contains the dashboard files needed to run the application.
+This folder contains the dashboard files used for this project